 Sir Arthur Evans

-Minoan archaeology cannot really be understood properly without considering the controversial figure of Sir Arthur Evans.
+Sir Arthur Evans is one of the great, albeit sometimes controversial figures of archaeology.
 Arthur Evans not only excavated the Palace of Minos, the greatest of the Cretan palaces, but he also invented the Cretan civilisation, being the first to recognise it as being a distinct civilisation all of its own.
 He was a powerful and controversial figure, and currently opinion is swinging rather against him, so one cannot understand the Minoans without understanding something of Arthur Evans and trying to navigate between him and his detractors.

 Arthur Evans was born in 1851, the son of Sir John Evans who made an immense fortune from his paper works that subsidised all his son’s later archaeological work.
 His father, John Evans was born into a middle-class family but his uncle, John Dickinson built up a very successful paper works.
 John joined it and then married the boss’s daughter — his cousin — and was taken into partnership.
 He then gradually took over the running of the firm and greatly expanded it, inventing envelopes in the process.